 Bwindi forest is known for being home to the amazing mountain gorillas which usually casts a shadow on the other magnificent attractions in this impenetrable forest and the activities surrounding it.
 Bwindi being the biggest habitat of the endangered mountain gorilla is a protected and habituated area, with limited access to it to prevent the encroachment to it, with that in mind, this keeps natural and flourishingly vibrant.

 Bwindi forest is endowed in the best way possible, making it a mystery and a fascination to those who decide to venture into it to experience the magnitude of its charm and diversity.
-Apart from the Gorilla experience, one can experience Bwindi in a whole new light with the diversified activities that work hand in hand with the community and conservation in order to protect the gorilla habitat and promote community sustainability.
+Apart from the Gorilla experience, one can experience Bwindi in a whole new light with the diversified activities that work hand in hand with the community and conservation to protect the gorilla habitat and promote community sustainability.
 The different tourist activities around and within Bwindi are:

-Hike to the Rushaga water fall
+Hike the Rushaga waterfall

-Community women dances and crafts
+Community-women dances and crafts

-The community is one important part of the Bwindi forest and in order to prevent the community from exploiting the forest, activities are created to help the community in earning an income for their social and economic sustainability, these activities include :
+The community is one important part of the Bwindi forest and to prevent the community from exploiting the forest, activities are created to help the community in earning an income for their social and economic sustainability, these activities include :

 Crafts and weaving (for sale to Tourists)

-Local dances in Bwindi forest
+Local dances in Bwindi the forest